 What to Look For in Ice Fishing Flashers

 You want an ice fishing flasher that is durable and reliable.
+The best ice fishing flasher will be one that you can reliably use for an entire season without hardly thinking about it.
 When you get out on the ice and turn your flasher on, you want to know that the device is going to work properly.
 If you have to spend several minutes trying to get it to work or it powers down every time it gets too cold, then it really is not benefiting you to have a flasher.

 You can read the reviews of people who have actually purchased and used the items to determine the amount of reliability you can expect.